AngeliMatias/AngeliMatias/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=AngeliM96.AngeliM96)
 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)](https://github.com/ellerbrock/open-source-badge/)

-I'm a 25 years old dev from Argentina.
+I'm a 29 years old dev from Argentina with a really outdated bio.
 Currently working on getting my Bachelors degree on Computer Science.

+v I need to update this, but these last 3 years I've been working in a software company that integrates different technologies with conversational chatbots to provide better experiencies, working with all kind of different clients.
 ## Currently
 - 🔬 Developing **CO2 sensors** with **Arduino**
 - 👨‍🏫 Student-assistant in a course of **Object Oriented Software Design** at my university